insolenceinajar/gothic-bot/README.md

 # gothic-bot
-Bot for generating random Gothic conversations
+Bot for generating random Gothic conversations.
+Abandoned after it was abused.